sachiniliyanage0706/Quantifying-the-Impact-of-Exchange-Rate-Volatility-on-Key-Economic-Sectors-in-Sri-Lanka-/README.md

 Multiple regression to measure impact of variables Time series analysis to study trends
 Moving average and Winters’ method for forecasting

 📈 Key Findings
-Exchange rate has a noticeable impact on imports and exports Imports tend to decrease when exchange rate increases Exports show a positive relationship with exchange rate Tourism earnings are less directly affected and depend more on overall economic conditions Regression models show moderate explanatory power due to real-world complexity 🔮 Forecasting
+Exchange rate has a noticeable impact on imports and exports Imports tend to decrease when exchange rate increases Exports show a positive relationship with exchange rate Tourism earnings are less directly affected and depend more on overall economic conditions Regression models show moderate explanatory power due to real-world complexity Time series forecasting shows stable short-term trends

+🔮 Forecasting

 Time series analysis was used to forecast future values for imports, exports, and tourism earnings.

-Moving average method provided the best results based on error measures (MAPE, MAD) Short-term forecasts (4 months ahead) show relatively stable trends 🛠 Tools Used
+Moving average method provided the best results based on error measures (MAPE, MAD) Short-term forecasts (4 months ahead) show relatively stable trends

+🛠 Tools Used
 Minitab
 Microsoft Excel

-🔍 Key Findings
-Exchange rate significantly affects imports and exports Tourism earnings depend more on macroeconomic stability Time series forecasting shows stable short-term trends 📊 Project Files
+📊 Project Files
 This repository includes: